NextronSystems/analysis-cockpit-manual/basic-concepts/baselining.rst

 Ideally you want to keep your baselining section as empty/organized as possible.
 The logs in your Baselining View represent potentially suspicious elements that have not yet been looked at.
-This is your best point to start triaging through all the THOR events.
+This is your best point to triage through all the THOR events.

 Auto Baselining
 ~~~~~~~~~~~~~~~